nathanemyers-dev/ai-computational-memory/white-paper/index.md

 ## Version 1.6

-**Terminology Harmonization and Full Corpus Coherence**
+**Corpus Index**
-This release completes the harmonization and coherence pass for the white‑paper corpus.
-It unifies terminology across all major artifacts, aligns narrative flow, finalizes cross‑section transitions, and stabilizes upstream and downstream references.
-Version 1.6 removes residual drift, integrates regulatory artifacts consistently across older sections, and delivers full corpus coherence required for the upcoming visual and architectural expansion.
+Defines the authoritative ordering and one‑sentence descriptors for all category artifacts.
+Establishes the structural control surface for the computational memory category and completes the harmonization and coherence pass across the white‑paper corpus for the upcoming visual and architectural expansion.

-There are no See: links because v1.6 did not introduce new standalone artifacts.

 ____________________